 The closer you match the sample picture, the more likely you will receive points.
 If you take the picture of the bonus subject from a different angle as the sample, or from tens or hundreds of feet away from the bonus subject, you are risking not getting the points.

-Bonus Listing will be distributed following the rider’s meeting on August 15 @ 1900 PDT.
+Bonus Listing will be distributed following the rider’s meeting.
 You will receive the following items:

 - A PDF file with the narrative of each bonus.
 This document will contain any specific instructions for bonuses along with a sample picture.